-Reduce the number of downtown zones (page 30)
+• Reduce the number of downtown zones (page 30)

-There are currently 5 zones and 2 overlays within the downtown project area.
+There are currently 5 zones and 2 overlays2 within the downtown project area.
 The Action & Implementation Plan recommends reducing the number to 1 or 2 zones.
-All forms of public input have supported this recommendation.
 Further refinement and discussion about the preferred character and function of these potential zones is needed.